ScooloV/bbpedia/docs/dungeon_bowl/rules_and_regulations.md

 *For example, should one of your players Fall Over whilst moving, an Armour roll is made against them.
 If that player was in possession of the ball, the ball will then bounce.
-Once the ball has come to rest, the player\'s activation ends and you may activate no more players this turn.
+Once the ball has come to rest, the player's activation ends and you may activate no more players this turn.
 Finally, your team turn ends and the opposition team becomes the active team.*\